One of the most popular places for a stroll in Halifax has to be Point Pleasant Park!

 The park also features a supervised beach for swimming, off-leash dog walking areas, and summer performances of Shakespeare by the Sea.

-Did you know: The City of Halifax rents the land on which Point Pleasant Park is situated from the British Government for 1 shilling a year, – that’s about 10 cents – on a 999-year lease.
+Did You Know: The City of Halifax rents the land on which Point Pleasant Park is situated from the British Government for 1 shilling a year (roughly equivalent to 10 cents!), on a 999-year lease.

 |Accessibility||Much of the park is wheelchair accessible.|